 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 - Sign Language Interpreter

 In the United States, there were 68,200 jobs for Interpreter or Translator in 2016.
 New jobs are being produced at a rate of 17.7% which is above the national average.
 The Bureau of Labor Statistics predicts 12,100 new jobs for Interpreter or Translator by 2026.
-Due to new job openings and attrition, there will be an average of 7,800 job openings in this field each year.
+The BLS estimates 7,800 yearly job openings in this field.

 The states with the most job growth for Interpreter or Translator are Colorado, Utah, and Idaho.
 Watch out if you plan on working in Wyoming, Montana, or Delaware.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of an Interpreter or Translator

 Interpreters and Translators make between $27,230 and $90,610 a year.

 Interpreters and Translators who work in District of Columbia, Maryland, or Virginia, make the highest salaries.

 How much do Interpreters and Translators make in different U.S. states?